 Data breaches are costly, both in terms of the monetary losses associated with the theft of customer or employee data and the damage to a company’s reputation.
-To prevent data breaches, security testing plays an essential role, but what does a comprehensive security testing involve?
+To prevent data breaches, security testing plays an essential role, but what does comprehensive security testing involve?
 Let’s understand.

-SAST, DAST and IAST are the testing methods that organizations use to carry out effective security testing on their applications.
+SAST, DAST, and IAST are the testing methods that organizations use to carry out effective security testing on their applications.
 There are tools available in the market for each type of testing process.
 This article will discuss the different types of security testing tools and why Interaction Application Security Testing (IAST) is an important method that helps organizations achieve satisfactory test results.

-What are types of Security Testing?
+What are the types of Security Testing?

 1. Vulnerability Scanning

 Vulnerability scanning is the process of identifying vulnerabilities in IT systems.
 These systems can be web applications, local applications, operating systems, or computer networks.

 Penetration testing is a method used to check if a system is vulnerable to internal and external attacks.
 A penetration tester might attack a network to see if he can compromise it.
 A penetration tester will generally try to gain access to the system by exploiting the flaws or vulnerabilities in the system or by social engineering.